§ 39-3-1.2. Aggregation of electrical load by municipality or group of municipalities.

 A governmental aggregator under this section is not a public utility engaging in the wholesale purchase and resale of electricity, and the aggregated service is not a wholesale utility transaction.
 A governmental aggregator shall be subject to supervision and regulation by the commission only to the extent of any competitive retail electric service it provides and commission authority.

 Upon the applicable requisite authority under this section, the legislative authority shall develop a plan of operation and governance for the aggregation program so authorized.
-Before adopting a plan under this section, the legislative authority shall hold at least two (2) public hearings on the plan.
-Before the first hearing, the legislative authority shall publish notice of the hearings once a week for two (2) consecutive weeks in a newspaper of general circulation in the jurisdiction.
-The notice shall summarize the plan and state the date, time, and location of each hearing.
-A municipality or group of municipalities establishing load aggregation pursuant to this section shall, in consultation with the commission, develop a plan, for review by its citizens, detailing the process and consequences of aggregation.
+Before adopting a plan under this section, the legislative authority shall hold at least one public hearing on the plan.
+Before the hearing, the legislative authority shall publish notice of the hearing once a week for two (2) consecutive weeks in a newspaper of general circulation in the jurisdiction.
+The notice shall summarize the plan and state the date, time, and location of any hearing.
+A municipality or group of municipalities establishing load aggregation pursuant to this section shall develop a plan, for review by its citizens, detailing the process and consequences of aggregation.
 The plan shall identify which classes of customers may participate, based on their applicable electric distribution company tariff or rate schedule.
 Any municipal load aggregation plan established pursuant to this section shall provide for universal access to all applicable customers and equitable treatment of applicable classes of customers and shall meet any requirements established by law or the commission concerning aggregated service.
-The plan shall be filed with the commission, for its final review and approval, and shall include, without limitation, an organizational structure of the program, its operations, and its funding; methods of establishing rates and allocating costs among participants; the methods for entering and terminating agreements with other entities; the rights and responsibilities of program participants; and termination of the program.
+The plan shall be filed with the commission, for its final review and approval, and shall include, without limitation, an organizational structure of the program, its operations, and its funding; the process for establishing rates and allocating costs among participants; the methods for entering and terminating agreements with other entities; the rights and responsibilities of program participants; and termination of the program.
 The plan must also include the terms and conditions under which retail customers who have chosen to opt-out of the aggregated service may take service from the aggregated entity.
+At the time of the legislative authority's filing of the plan with the commission, a copy of the proposed plan filing shall be provided to the electric distribution company whose customers would be included in the plan.
 Prior to its decision, the commission shall conduct a public hearing.
 Following approval of the plan, the legislative authority may solicit bids from nonregulated power producers pursuant to the methods established by the plan.
-The legislative authority shall report the results of this solicitation and proposed agreement awards to the commission, which shall have five (5) business days in which it may suspend such awards if the solicitation or awards are not in conformance with the plan or if the cost for energy would in the first year exceed the cost of that energy on the standard offer, as established pursuant to this chapter, for citizens in the municipality or group of municipalities, unless the applicant can demonstrate that the cost for energy under the aggregation plan will be lower than the standard offer in the subsequent years or the applicant can demonstrate that the excess cost is due to the purchase of renewable energy as described by the commission.
-If the commission does not suspend the proposed contract awards within five (5) business days of filing, the legislative authority shall have the right to award the proposed agreements.
+The legislative authority shall report the results of this solicitation and proposed agreement awards to the commission.
+The legislative authority shall have the right to terminate the operation of the plan by placing its customers on last-resort service.
+If the legislative authority terminates the operation of the plan and places customers on last-resort service, a municipality seeking to form a new municipal aggregation load must submit a new plan to the commission for approval, in accordance with this section, before the customers may enroll in a new aggregation program.

 Any retail customer in a municipality with an approved aggregation plan may elect instead to receive retail supply from another licensed retail supplier or from the local distribution company.
 Within thirty (30) days of the date the aggregated entity is fully operational, ratepayers who have not affirmatively elected an alternative authorized supplier shall be transferred to the aggregated entity subject to the opt-out provision in this section.
 Following adoption of aggregation as specified above, the program shall allow any retail customer to opt-out and choose any supplier or provider that the retail customer wishes.
 Nothing in this section shall be construed as authorizing any city or town or any municipal retail load aggregator to restrict the ability of retail electric customers to obtain or receive service from any authorized provider of it.

-(b) The commission shall promulgate rules by which the legislative authority may request information from the electric distribution company or companies whose customers would be included in its plan.
+(b) The commission may, from time to time, promulgate rules by which the legislative authority may request information from the electric-distribution company or companies whose customers would be included in its plan.
 These rules shall ensure that municipalities have reasonable and timely access to information pertinent to the formation of the plan and solicitation of bids to serve customers, that confidentiality of individuals is protected, that charges for production of data are reasonable and not unduly burdensome to the legislative authority.